 - 2 teaspoons garlic powder

 - 1 teaspoon dried thyme

 - 1 teaspoon dried oregano

-- Preheat oven to 450 degrees F. In a small bowl, whisk together the cajun seasoning ingredients.
+- Preheat your oven to 450 degrees F. In a small bowl, whisk together the Cajun seasoning ingredients.

-- Place the potato wedges on a microwave-safe plate and microwave them, uncovered, 5 minutes.
+- Place the potato wedges on a microwave-safe plate and microwave them, uncovered, for 5 minutes.

-- Bake the potatoes for 10 minutes.
-Carefully turn each wedge to the other side, lightly spray again, and bake 10 more minutes, or until fork-tender.
+- Bake the potatoes for 8 minutes.
+Carefully turn each wedge to the other side, lightly spray again, and bake until fork-tender, about 8 more minutes.